taosourcerer/source/README.md

 Intellectuals are biased when it comes to topics they talk about; there is always some new fashionable topic.
 Once some public discussion comes near the axioms the topic is usually switched to something else.
 To reach any clear conclusion it is necessary to talk about the fundamentals.

+### Civilization

+In case civilization collapses, it could be rebuilt again.
+Some core set of ideas could speed up such rebuild.
+Without such core set of ideas being preserved, the rebuild becomes less probable, it may not happen at all.

+### Spirituality

+There exists an eternal structure which is the source of all phenomena and permeates all being.
+You can, at least in part, become one with that structure.
+There exists an optimal way to systemize knowledge.
+It is bound to be rediscovered over and over again by intelligent agents.
+Even if they are in universes with laws of nature different than ours, they will converge on discovering the same structure.

 ## Motivation